University of the District of Columbia

 The instructional materials required for this course are included in enrollment and will be available online.

-This course does not fall under the ed2go standard refund policies.
-Once access to the course is provided, no refunds will be allowed.
+This course does not fall under the ed2go standard refund and transfer policies.
+Once access to the course is provided, no refunds or transfers will be allowed.

 A Class A commercial driver's license is required to operate any combination of vehicles with a gross combination weight rating (GVWR) of 26,001 or more pounds, provided the towed vehicle is heavier than 10,000 pounds.
 With a Class A CDL and the proper endorsements, you may drive the following types of vehicles: tractor-trailers, truck and trailer combinations, tanker vehicles, livestock carriers, and flatbeds.